Respect of Right to Privacy

 The collection of personal information online is designed to protect access to your personal accounts and to assist the bank in providing you with the products and services you want and need.
 All personal information collected and stored by the bank is used for specific business purposes-to protect and administer your personal accounts and transactions, to comply with state and federal banking regulations, and to help the bank better understand your financial needs in order to design or improve our products and services.

-Employing stringent security measures in the collection of your personal information, all Olmsted National Bank online account applications are submitted to the bank’s secure administration site through an encrypted direct line to the bank.
+Employing stringent security measures in the collection of your personal information, all ONB Bank online account applications are submitted to the bank’s secure administration site through an encrypted direct line to the bank.
 Once received by the bank, only approved personnel may open and process the application.
 Furthermore, auditing mechanisms have been put into place to further protect your information by identifying which employee(s) has accessed and in any way modified-for example, updated or added to-your personal information.

 Maintenance of Accurate Information